 guarantor mortgage for daughter

-Hi, my wife and I own our on home valued at £300,000 without mortgage.
+My wife and I own our on home valued at £300,000 without a mortgage.
 Our daughter wants to buy a house and we could raise about £25,000 deposit.
-Could she get a mortgage with a charge on our property as guarantor, she only earns about £15,000 pa at present and looking at property about £150,000.
-Thank you.
+Could she get a mortgage with a charge on our property as guarantor?
+She only earns about £15,000 pa at present and looking at property about £150,000.

 The main issue with looking at a guarantor scenario is that there would appear to be too big a gap between the mortgage your daughter would need to complete the purchase and the amount a lender would normally be prepared to lend her.
 This would mean that they may want you to come on the mortgage with her.

 Alternatively if you are happy for there to be a charge on your property, then the simplest way to go forward would be to see if we can raise the balance of the purchase price as a normal mortgage against your home, and then use the cash to buy the property for your daughter.
 You can set up a legal agreement regarding the repayment of the loan, and the contibution to be made by your daughter.